Staub Braiser – Premium French Cast Iron Cookware

 Both are exceptional tools — but for those who love slow cooking and rich flavor, the Staub Braiser often gets the edge with its superior heat retention and steam-locking design.

-Is the Staub Braiser oven-safe?
+Staub Braiser FAQ

 Subscribe and get discount